john-forrest/aws-get-started-terraform/3-create-ec2-instance/README.md

 the region that module was built with)

 Note the use of two security groups - it does not seem to be possible to create terraform aws_security_group resources with more than one ingress rule.
+Also note the the "pizza" basename for the various entities comes from the application configuration.

 To initialise:

     terraform init -backend-config="profile=app" -backend-config="bucket=${TF_VAR_applications_remote_state}" -backend-config="region=${TF_VAR_remote_state_region}" -backend-config="dynamodb_table=pizza-app-tfstatelock-${TF_VAR_applications_remote_state#pizza-app-tfstate-}"

+Warning: be particularly careful about recreating this config once you have (further on) allocated this an Elastic IP address and started modifying the contents directly, as the course instructs - if terraform decides to recreate the instance, you will have lost the manual updates.